AndreaRaffaelli/ICCBD_notes/group_policy/group_policy.md

 ### ISIS

 Isis atomic broadcast costs $3(N-1)$.
-The messages are tagged with an initial arriving timestamp and are only considered if labeled as final in the right order for Lmaport relationship.
+The messages are tagged with an initial arriving timestamp and are only considered if labeled as final in the right order for Lamport relationship.

 Every arrived message request a coordination phase of the manager to determine the final timestamp to be used by all copies to execute in the correct order.